 Albany Court Resident

-During this project we trialled a new way of working in the hope of establishing a structure which would be sustainable for partners going forward.
-This meant rather than having weekly intergenerational sessions, the two groups took part in separate creative sessions and came together once a term for a regular gathering to share their artwork.
-The school hosted Albany Court residents for these events, providing an impressive picnic lunch and a space for the children and adults to work creatively together.
-The children prepared by thinking about what they would need to do to make their guests welcome.
+During this project we trialed a new way of working in the hope of establishing a structure which would be sustainable for partners going forward.
+This meant the two groups taking part in separate creative sessions before coming together once a term for a regular gathering at the school.

 The aim of this new structure was to enable George Mitchell Primary School to host their own regular intergenerational event in the future.

 At the first regular gathering we exchanged stories and learnt about Pauline’s adventures in New Zealand and Chris’ childhood in Scotland.
-Together we added to our tapestry using printing techniques; our once blank tapestry had begun to take shape.
+Together we added to our tapestry using printing techniques; our once blank tapestry began to take shape.

 I learnt that I liked doing stuff with the older people.

 Using different techniques, including dying fabric with beetroot and avocado, we continued to add places that were important to us such as the forest, marked on the map with knitted trees by Joan, and the cinema.

 For our final gathering, the groups came together to create a river using large pieces of fabric and a dying technique which produced patterns that looked like rippling water.
 At the end of the workshop we shared a final moment to look at the different elements each group had contributed and how it felt to see them all together.